-> The Financial and Technical Assistance for Florida Municipalities

-Description: This resource, available through the Florida League of Cities, provides updated information on grants, loans, technical assistance, and other resources available to Florida municipalities.
+The Financial and Technical Assistance for Florida Municipalities provides updated information on grants, loans, technical assistance, and other resources available to Florida municipalities.
 It also includes information on various programs for topics such as community development and redevelopment, economic development, emergency management, capital facilities, coastal management, environmental, historic preservation, housing, and infrastructure.